The best hotels in Sacred Valley

 Pisac's Town Center around Plaza Constitucion is lively on Sunday market days and quiet the rest of the week, which is either ideal or boring depending on what you want.
 Chinchero above the market plaza, where Patacancha Lodge sits, is higher and cooler. you get Andean village life without the tour bus crush of Pisac.

-Sacred Valley's best neighborhoods
+Sacred Valley's best hotel regions

 The valley runs roughly east to west along the Urubamba River, and where you sleep changes everything about your trip.
 Prioritize Urubamba or Ollantaytambo as your base. they keep you central, and you're not losing two hours a day to colectivo rides.